Kidd254/Hello_World/README.md

 #Project Name Hello Microverse!
+This project is the first Microverse project. the project is done as per the requirements

+Built With
 This project was build using Html and Css.
 I relied on git, github, and Vs Code Studio to complete this project.